skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

 To interact with Exoscale cloudstack API we will need to use the [cs](https://github.com/exoscale/cs) command line tool.
 You will need to get your api keys from you Exoscale account (accessible from the exoscale dashboard in Account > Api Keys).
-Then we will need to export those values in your shell:
+Then export those values in your shell:

     $ export EXOSCALE_ACCOUNT_EMAIL=<your exoscale mail>
     $ export CLOUDSTACK_KEY=<your exoscale api key>